PLM for regulatory compliance: how manufacturers meet industry standards

 In addition, the complexity of industrial products, the longevity of their life cycles and the depth of supply chains are further increasing the pressure borne by manufacturers.

-Faced with this growing complexity, manufacturers must equip themselves withmodern tools capable of guaranteeing a strict traceability and to insure compliance with the various applicable standards.
+Faced with this growing complexity, manufacturers must equipped themselves with modern tools capable of guaranteeing a strict traceability and to insure compliance with the various applicable standards.

 How PLM software ensures the conformity regulatory

-One PLM software Constitutes a single source of truth for all data and processes techniques.
+A PLM solution serves as a single source of truth for all data and processes techniques.
 By connecting design, industrialization, manufacturing, quality and support teams within the same environment, it promotes consistency of information, insure the traceability and improves collaboration between departments.

 A modern PLM solution allows manufacturers to:

-• Centralize technical data — specifications, CAD files, schedules, instructions, procedures, quality documents — in order to eliminate silos and ensure access to up-to-date information.
+• Centralize technical data ; specifications, CAD files, BOMs, work instructions, procedures, quality documents ; in order to eliminate silos and ensure access to up-to-date information.

 • Guarantee complete traceability by ensuring accurate monitoring of data, processes and their evolutions.
 Each change is approved and trackable.